apache/kafka-site/content/en/40/getting-started/upgrade.md

       * **TransactionAbortableException:** Specifically introduced to signal errors that should lead to transaction abortion, ensuring this exception is properly handled is critical for maintaining the integrity of transactional processing.
       * To ensure seamless operation and compatibility with future Kafka versions, developers are encouraged to update their error-handling logic to treat both exceptions as triggers for aborting transactions.
 This approach is pivotal for preserving exactly-once semantics.
       * See [KIP-890](https://cwiki.apache.org/confluence/display/KAFKA/KIP-890%3A+Transactions+Server-Side+Defense) and [KIP-1050](https://cwiki.apache.org/confluence/display/KAFKA/KIP-1050%3A+Consistent+error+handling+for+Transactions) for more details
+    * The filename for rotated `state-change.log` files incorrectly rotates to `stage-change.log.[date]` (changing state to stage).
+This issue is corrected in 4.0.1.
+See [KAFKA-19576](https://issues.apache.org/jira/browse/KAFKA-19576) for details.